philgyford/ansible-multi-django/README.md

 	$ vagrant ssh

-## DigitalOcean
+### DigitalOcean

 1. Have an SSH key set on your account: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets

 2. Create a new Ubuntu 14.04 x64 droplet, clicking the checkbox to add your SSH key (or add a new one).

-3. You should be able to do (in this and subsequent examples, change the IP address to your droplet's of course):
+3. You should now be able to do this (in this and subsequent examples, change the IP address to your droplet's of course):

 	```
 	$ ssh root@188.166.146.145